dpcairns/react-famous-cats/curriculum/class-04/lab/README.md

 Paging needs:
 1. previous and next buttons
 1. disabled buttons when out of range
-1. display page x of y
+1. display `page 5 (currentPage) of 10 (totalPage)`

 Both components need to:
-1. Write there options to the hash query
+1. Write their options to the hash query (in the URL).
+Search, for example, should store the search query in the URL hash, and the Paging component should store the current page in the URL hash.
 1. Read values from the hash query:
     1. on load
     1. when hash changes if not updated by `App`

 ### API

-Your service API needs to read the queryString stored in the hash and append as actual query params to API call
+Your service API function (getPokemon) needs to read the queryString stored in the hash and append as actual query params to API call

 ## Pokedex App